MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 =================================

 This tutorial describes the available tools provided to developers to debug an application.
-It also lists several application uses cases.
+It also lists several applications uses cases.

 Tools
 -----